dlsc-software-consulting-gmbh/GemsFX/README.md

 ## DateRangeView

+<span id="date-range-view" ></span>

 A view that allows the user to specify a date range.
 The view supports defining a couple of presets for quick range selection, e.g. "last week".
 The left and right month views are bound so that the right calendar will never allow the user to specify a date that is earlier than those dates shown in the left month view.

 ![DateRangeView](gemsfx/docs/date-range-view.png)

 ## DateRangePicker

+<span id="date-range-picker" ></span>

 A picker that allows the user to specify a date range via the date range view.
 The picker supports two different layouts (small, big).
 The picker shows the selected range and also a name for the range, which is either derived from the name of a selected preset or simply says something like "custom range".

 ![DateRangePicker](gemsfx/docs/date-range-picker-small.png)